Ate329/ESPGIF_SSD1306/GIFConvert/README.md

 GIFConverNew.py will ask you to input the aiming size of GIF after being converted through Tkinter.

 # Changes
+There might be some other changes are not being mentioned.

 ## Added
 ```python